 This first question saves you lots of time asking the other questions.
 It determines whether the timeline fits your criteria.
 If the answer doesn’t fit don’t waste any more of your time with the tour.

 Learn about the reasons why applicants move.
 This question leads to past evictions, inability to keep a job, or other past issues.

 Good answers include outgrowing their current apartment or wanting to reduce their work commute.
 However, don’t take the applicant’s word at face value.
 Follow up with past landlords reference checks to ensure not renting to an unstable tenant who doesn’t pay rent on time or recently evicted.

 How long you lived in your current home?

 Asking about the duration of current and past residencies leads to knowing about their stability.
 Applicants moving often means a lack of long-term tenancy.

-Unless you seek a short term rental, you should prefer long-term renters to avoid vacancies and the expenses with fixing up the rental unit for future tenants and advertising.
+Unless you seek a short term rental, you should prefer long-term renters to avoid vacancies and the expenses of fixing up the rental unit for future tenants and advertising.

 What is your monthly income?

 A recent study showed that most landlords fear payment problems with new tenants.